 where is $t^\epsilon$-inert in $n,\nu$.

 Putting this back into $S^*(N)$ in (\ref{S*afterrdual}) and bounding the error term with absolute value, we get

-\begin{remark} For the Maass form case with Laplace eigenvalue $\frac{1}{4}+r^2$, one have to replace $\gamma_k(s)$ by where as defined before Lemma \ref{FElemma}.
-While this slightly changes the sum we get, but the analysis and steps are the same for the rest of the paper to yield the same bound. \end{remark}
+\begin{remark} For the Maass form case with Laplace eigenvalue $\frac{1}{4}+r^2$, one has to replace $G_k(s)$ by where as defined before Lemma \ref{FElemma}.
+While this slightly changes the sum we get, the analysis and steps are the same for the rest of the paper to yield the same bound. \end{remark}

-\subsection{character sum}
+\subsection{Character sum}

 Now we evaluate the $\chi$-sum.
-Recall that the definition of $a$ depends on $\chi(-1)=\pm1$, and hence we have to split the sum into odd and even character sum.
-First consider the following sum,
+Recall that the definition of $a$ depends on $\chi(-1)=\pm1$, and hence we have to split the sum into odd and even character sums.
+First consider the sum

 Writing $\displaystyle\epsilon_\chi=\frac{1}{\sqrt{p}}\sum_{\alpha(p)}e\left(\frac{\alpha}{p}\right)\chi(\alpha)$, we get